 - Declaration of Conformity (if applicable): For products requiring CЄ marking, issue a Declaration of Conformity demonstrating compliance with EU regulations.

-3. Appoint a Responsible Person within the EU
+Appoint a Responsible Person within the EU

 If you are not based within the EU, a Responsible Person must be designated to ensure compliance with the GPSR.
-This can be the manufacturer, importer, or another designated entity established within the EU.
+They can be the manufacturer, importer, or another designated entity established within the EU.

 The Responsible Person must: